zhangdiey/TemporalWikiDatasets/README.md

 {Name}_relations.json contains a split of all unique relations.

+Please ignore {time}-{time}_changed.csv, these were used to generate {Name}_relations.json

 The purpose of this step is to manually create a whitelist of all parent relations (properties) used to filter out triples.

+For a triple, such as "Mangkunegara IX,country of citizenship,Indonesia", we consider the relation "country of citizenship" related to plausibility because it captures an event that one's citizenship changed.
+Then go to its wikidata page https://www.wikidata.org/wiki/Property:P27 and locate "Statements" -> "instance of".
+Here we can see "Wikidata property for items about people" is an interesting parent relation.

+Keep as many parent relations like this as possible, then we have another look and form this whitelist of parent relations.